norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 	- An inline policy for accessing our secretsmanager envars Creating this policy is surprisingly unintuitive.
 Specify _Elastic Container Service_ (no alias for ECS) and Elastic Container Service Task.
 ![service role](/ecs_service_role.png)
-After you create the service role, navigate to that role and select _add permissions_ -> _create inline policy_. (*note:* if you would rather mange the policy elsewhere go for it, for our purposes I think inline is fine).
+After you create the service role, navigate to that role and select _add permissions_ -> _create inline policy_.
+Create a simple policy that has read access to your secret.